AI Cross-Validation

 - Expand evaluation details

-- Click the "Re-evaluate" button at the bottom
+- Click the "Re-validate" button at the bottom

 π― Use Casesβ